LucasSilvestre/book-catalog/README.md

 ## Introduction

-This project it's an integration with [gutendex](https://gutendex.com/]) to work with datas.
+This project it's an integration with [gutendex](https://gutendex.com/]) to work with his datas.

 ## Technologies